accelotron/xlm-roberta-finetune-muserc/README.md

 # xlm-roberta-finetune-muserc
-Fine tune notebook for MuSeRC task using Simple Transformers.
+Notebook for finetuning xlm-RoBERTa-base for MuSeRC task using Simple Transformers.